 We spent an amazing day exploring the park, seeing the jaw-dropping views of the Grand Canyon of Yellowstone, Grand Prismatic Spring and of course, Old Faithful.
 At one point a grizzly bear crossed our path!
 I was too shocked to get my camera out.
-Second item checked!
+Second item of wildlife checked in the western United States!
 We saw tons of coyotes, elk, and birdlife throughout the day.

 The following day, I drove through the park myself as I headed down towards Jackson Hole.
 Truly, I did not see a single animal.
 Not one!

-Though I was looking out, I was focused on the road, and it made me realize what a valuable thing it is to have a guide who can bring you around to see the highlights and who is especially keen at spotting the wildlife.
+Though I was looking out, I was focused on the road.
+It made me realize what a valuable thing it is to have a guide who can bring you around to see the highlights and who is especially keen at spotting the wildlife.

 I arrived in Jackson Hole and the following morning, I met my guide before sunrise.
 We headed out along the Moose-Wilson road just as the sun was coming up on the Tetons making them gleam in orange and purple.
 It was the most amazing scene – and then we spotted a mama black bear and her cubs.

 We got to watch them for a good ten minutes as the mother lead her babies up the hill.
 I learned so much about bears that morning from my guide, who had spent years learning and researching them and toting a fantastic collection of articles about the favorite resident bears in the area.
-I later met up with my cousin for dinner who said that she had only seen a bear once, after living in Jackson Hole for nine years, so it was certainly a treat to see the mama bear and her cubs.
+I later met up with my cousin for dinner.
+After living in Jackson Hoel for nine years, she said she’d only seen a bear once, so it was certainly a treat to see the mama bear and her cubs.

-We continued on to Mormon Row to take a picture of the famous barn, and there we spotted antelope that can run up to 60mph.
+We continued on to Mormon Row to take a picture of the famous barn.
+There, we spotted antelope that can run up to 60mph.
 On the way back out, a moose was crossing the road right in front of us.

-My time in the parks was the most amazing experience – on top of the incredible scenery in every direction – I was so grateful to both of my guides for not just showing me but teaching me about the wildlife, their habitats, and life cycles.
+My time in the parks was the most amazing experience.
+On top of the incredible scenery in every direction, I was so grateful to both of my guides.
+They not only showed me, but taught me about the wildlife in the western United States, their habitats, and life cycles.
 I am so excited to go back with my family and show them, too.